Adapted from: http://glutenfreeforall.tv/gluten-free-ginger-soy-wings/ Cooking time has been altered.

 Place wings on top of a wire rack that is place on a foiled lined baking sheet.
 Bake at 400F for an hour, flipping halfway through.

-Once the wings are almost done cooking, mix the remaining ingredients in a pot over medium heat.
-Using a whisk, mix this mixture until it becomes nice and thick.
-Bring it to a boil and cook for about 2 minutes.
+Once the wings are almost done cooking, prepare the remaining ingredients in a pot over medium heat: Using a whisk, mix the water and the cornstarch.
+Once blended, add the rest of the ingredients.
+Bring it to a boil and cook for about 2 minutes until the mixture until it becomes nice and thick.

 Finish off these bad boys under the broiler.
 Maybe just 2 minutes or so.
 Keep an eye, cuz that sauce might cause them to fry!